top of page

 Accommodations

 No two ways about it, accommodations on Mackinac are expensive.
-But Rose and I had decided to spend 2-3 days after the Titanic weekend ended to explore Mackinac, check out of the Grand and move to less expensive accommodations for those extra 2-3 days.
+We had decided to spend 2-3 days after the Titanic weekend ended to explore Mackinac, check out of the Grand and move to less expensive accommodations for those extra 2-3 days.

 So I've already done the homework for you as far as recommendations on more budget friendly places to stay.